snaaleeye/docker/README.md

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

+Namespacing - isolating resources per process (or group of processes)

+Control groups (cgroups) - limit amount of resources used per process.

 ## What is a container image?

 Image is a single file with all the dependencies and config required to run a programme.